 The same happened to the temples of My Son in Vietnam, due to the related war on the other side of the border.
 Fortunately, in spite of this turbulent recent History, this region is still full of ancient wonders that will wake up the explorer in you.

-I arrived in Phonsavan thinking I will just see a pretty site called the Plain of Jars, what I discovered there was way beyond a picturesque archaeological site.
-The wounds left by the Laos war, still present everywhere, made my discovery of Phonsavan much deeper and really interesting.
+I arrived in Phonsavan thinking I will just see a cool site called the Plain of Jars, what I discovered there was way beyond a picturesque and fascinating archaeological site.
+The wounds left by the Laos war, still present everywhere, made my discovery of Phonsavan much deeper and really interesting and eye-opening.